lAzico/documentation/docs/Legal/privacy-policy.md

 ### **Your California Privacy Rights**

 **If you are a resident of the State of California and would like to learn how your “personal information” (as defined in the Shine the Light Law, Cal.
 Civ.
-Code § 1798.83) is shared with third parties, what categories of personal information we have shared with third parties in the preceding year, as well as the names and addresses of those third parties, please e-mail us at: info@moondao.com; call us at: 1-(734)-846-2638; or send us U.S. Mail to: MoonDAO, 398B Capp St., San Francisco, CA, 94110.**
+Code § 1798.83) is shared with third parties, what categories of personal information we have shared with third parties in the preceding year, as well as the names and addresses of those third parties, please e-mail us at: info@moondao.com; call us at: 1-(734)-846-2638.**

-**Further, if you are a resident of the State of California and would like to opt-out from the disclosure of your personal information to any third-party for marketing purposes, please e-mail us at: info@moondao.com; call us at: 1-(734)-846-2638; or send us U.S. Mail to: MoonDAO, 398B Capp St., San Francisco, CA, 94110.**
+**Further, if you are a resident of the State of California and would like to opt-out from the disclosure of your personal information to any third-party for marketing purposes, please e-mail us at: info@moondao.com; call us at: 1-(734)-846-2638**

 ### **Your Nevada Privacy Rights**

-**If you are a resident of the State of Nevada and would like to opt-out from the sale of your personal information to any third party data broker, please e-mail us at: info@moondao.com; call us at: 1-(734)-846-2638; or send us U.S. Mail to: MoonDAO, 398B Capp St., San Francisco, CA, 94110.**
+**If you are a resident of the State of Nevada and would like to opt-out from the sale of your personal information to any third party data broker, please e-mail us at: info@moondao.com; call us at: 1-(734)-846-2638.**

 ### **Personal Data Collected**